po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/08-Stu_Webpack-Loader/README.md

 ## Acceptance Criteria

-* It's done when I can see the web application load and operate without errors on different browsers.
+* It's done when I can see the web application load and operate without errors if I were using Internet Explorer or an old version of Firefox or Chrome.

 * It's done when webpack has successfully created a bundle in the `dist/` folder.